liamgriffiths/learning/README.md

 Using Andrew Ng's notes and ch.4 of Programming Collective Intellegence to put this together I feel like I have a pretty good understanding of how ANNs work now and how to use them successfully.

-It actually works and I think it is a pretty clean implementation compared to some others I have seen.
+I'm also proud because it actually works and I think it is a pretty clean implementation compared to some others I have seen.
 I decided to use numpy heavily for doing the linear algebra instead of a ton of loops.
 But of course there is plenty of room for improvement.